-The District may issue Revenue Anticipation Notes (RAN) and Tax Anticipation Notes (TAN), in anticipation of the receipt of revenues.
-These notes are recorded as a liability of the fund that will actually receive the proceeds from the issuance of the notes.
-The RAN's and TAN's represent a liability that will be extinguished by the use of expendable, available resources of the fund.
+The district may issue Revenue Anticipation Notes (RAN) and Tax Anticipation Notes (TAN), in anticipation of the receipt of revenues.
+These notes are recorded as a liability of the fund that will receive the proceeds from the issuance of the notes.
+A RAN or a TAN represent a liability that will be extinguished using expendable, available resources of the fund.

-The District may issue budget notes up to an amount not to exceed 5% of the amount of the annual budget during any fiscal year for expenditures for which there is an insufficient or no provision made in the annual budget.
+The district may issue budget notes up to an amount not to exceed 5% of the amount of the annual budget during any fiscal year for expenditures for which there is an insufficient or no provision made in the annual budget.
 The budget note must be repaid no later than the close of the second fiscal year succeeding the year in which the note was issued.

-The District may issue Bond Anticipation Notes (BAN), in anticipation of proceeds from the subsequent sale of bonds.
-These notes are recorded as current liabilities of the funds that will actually receive the proceeds from the issuance of bonds.
-State law requires that BAN's issued for capital purposes be converted to long-term financing within five years after the original issue date.
+The district may issue Bond Anticipation Notes (BAN), in anticipation of proceeds from the subsequent sale of bonds.
+These notes are recorded as current liabilities of the funds that will receive the proceeds from the issuance of bonds.
+State law requires that BANs issued for capital purposes be converted to long-term financing within five years after the original issue date.